Longfield Academy is a candidate school* for the International Baccalaureate (IB) Middle Years and pursuing authorisation as an IB World School.

 For each subject group there will be an achievement level breakdown for each of the 4 criteria (A,B,C,D).

 Achievement levels across the four criteria are added together creating a total number out of 32.
-Using the table below, this is converted into an MYP Grade from 1-7 with 7 being the highest.
+Using the table on the right, this is converted into an MYP Grade from 1-7 with 7 being the highest.

 During the course of the academic year students will be awarded an MYP Interim Grade.
 At the end of the year an MYP Final Grade will be awarded based on the summative assessments that have taken place during the course of the year.